 Deep vein thrombosis (DVT) occurs when a blood clot forms in the deep veins of the body—usually in the leg.
 Total or partial occlusion of one or more of the major deep leg veins results in significant leg swelling and tenderness of the leg muscles.
 Occasionally, the clot, or a portion of the clot, can break loose and travel to the heart and lungs, resulting in a potentially life-threatening fatal condition, known as pulmonary embolism.

 The diagnosis of DVT is most commonly made with ultrasound.
 Ultrasound is very reliable for discovering blood clots at or above the knee, the location most likely to send off an embolism.
-Signs and symptoms suggestive of DVT include: sudden one sided painful swelling of an extremity; presence of tenderness to touch in the muscles of the leg; low-grade fever; and possibly chest pain and shortness of breath.
+Signs and symptoms that indicate or suggest the presence of DVT may include one-sided painful swelling of an extremity that occurs suddenly; tenderness of leg muscles; chest pain and shortness of breath; and low-grade fever.
 Patients experiencing these symptoms must seek immediate medical care.
-Deep vein thrombosis can often be treated in a hospital with a minimally invasive, catheter-directed procedure that infuses "clot dissolving" medication into the veins.
+Deep vein thrombosis is often treated in a hospital.
+A catheter-directed, minimally invasive procedure that infuses “clot dissolving” medication into the veins is the most common treatment.
 Treatment may also involve the use of anticoagulants and prescription grade compression stockings.
 Frequent leg elevation and lifelong therapy with elastic stockings may be indicated in order to prevent or treat a major DVT complication.